ceorron/stable-inplace-sorting-algorithms/README.md

 zip_sort gives the best overall performance for an in-place, stable sorting algorithm that uses no additional memory, as well as giving O(n log n) worst case performance.

 sweep_sort and merge_sweep_sort could be said to be quick_sort like algorithms. zip_sort is a merge_sort like algorithm.
-It's merge function does everything in-place unlike merge_sort while also providing excellent speed (minimal moves).
+It's merge function does everything in-place, unlike merge_sort, while also providing excellent speed (minimal moves).

 # Example use - C++